Victor-Nyangi/relationship-problem/README.md

 ___________________________________________________________________________

-## Sample code on where error is thrown
+## Sample code on where error is thrown in RegisterUsers.php extension of RegisterController

       /**
         public function showRegistrationForm()